Andrew Napolitano: Specific positions

 Napolitano is anti-abortion and holds that abortion "should be prohibited."
 He reasons that while a woman has a natural and undeniable right to privacy in her personal choices, the rule of necessity causes the right to life of the fetus, which he believes to begin at conception, to take priority for the duration of gestation.
 He believes the Supreme Court's ruling on interracial marriage in Loving v.
 Virginia (1967) set a precedent that would also require state recognition of same-sex marriage.
 He opposes capital punishment, saying, "I don't believe that the state has the moral authority to execute."
 He is a believer in the separation of Church and State.

-With respect to both presidents Bush and Obama and their handling of civil liberties in the War on Terror, Napolitano is a strong critic.
+With respect to both presidents Bush and Obama and their handling of civil liberties in the war on terror, Napolitano is a strong critic.
 In both his scholarly work, appearing in the New York University School of Law Journal of Law and Liberty, and in his book Suicide Pact, he criticized the actions of both presidents and their parties concerning torture, domestic spying, unilateral executive action and encroachments on political power.

-In February 2014, Napolitano expressed disdain for Abraham Lincoln on Fox News, saying, "I am a contrarian on Abraham Lincoln."
-Slavery in the U.S., according to Napolitano, while one of the most deplorable institutions in human history, could have been done away with peacefully, sparing the bloodiest conflict in American history.
-At the same time, he also argued that states where slavery was legal did not secede out of fear of abolitionism, asserting that "largely the impetus for secession was tariffs," which most Civil War historians dispute.
-In his book Suicide Pact, he focused his criticism of Lincoln on the precedent set by his specific constitutional violations, such as his unilateral suspension of the right to habeas corpus and his institutionalization of military commission systems for civilian crimes.

 After the release of the Mueller report on Russian interference in the 2016 election, Napolitano said the report showed that Trump engaged in numerous instances of obstruction of justice.
 However, the report deliberately refused to make a firm conclusion about obstruction of justice accusations.

 According to The New York Times, Napolitano "has a taste for conspiracy theories".
 The Washington Post has described him as a "purveyor of conspiracy theories."